terma/angular-small-grid/README.md

 # angular-small-grid

-Simple and naive implementation of grid for Angular under MIT license
+Simple and naive implementation of grid for Angular.
+Tested: IE 11 and Chrome 50

 ## Features